thoughtbot/maybe_haskell/book/other-types/io/statements.md

 ### Statements and the curse of do-notation

-The above Haskell function used *do-notation*.
-I did this to highlight that the reason do-notation exists is for Haskell code to look like that equivalent, imperative Ruby on which it was based.
+The Haskell function above used *do-notation*.
+I did this to highlight that the reason do-notation exists is for Haskell code to look like that equivalent, imperative Ruby, on which it was based.
 This fact has the unfortunate consequence of tricking new Haskell programmers into thinking that `putStr` (for example) is an imperative statement that actually puts the string to the screen when evaluated.